 - Collaboration and Partnership-Building Opportunities: between industry, education, economic development and workforce communities.

 The WRTWC is actively soliciting the engagement of stakeholders at the regional, state, and local levels to participate as strategic partners in this important effort.

-To start the conversation, join the network.
+To start the conversation, subscribe to our newsletter.